proclaimforum/vscode-proclaimscript-language/README.md

 ## Installation

+This extension is available on the Visual Studio Code Marketplace.
+Search for "Proclaim Maths"

+To install a development version directly from the GIT respository files:
 1. Create a directory  %userprofile%/.vscode/extensions/proclaimscript
 2. Copy contents of this repository into it, restart VSCode
 3. Create a blank file, and save it with extension .pro (or load one previously saved from Proclaim Maths editor).
 The syntax highlighter will then recognise and parse the code.